 remain, and, as a last resort, application of offset and compensation measures.
 Management of ecosystems services - avoid adverse impacts. no adverse impacts on critical habitats. under no circumstances will species known to be invasive be introduced into new environments.
 Avoid, and where avoidance is not possible, minimize adverse impacts on soils, their biodiversity, organic content, productivity, structure, water-retention capacity.
-Yes Climate change and disaster risk analysis, planning and implementation - assess for climate change and disaster risks and their impacts to project activities and outputs as well as the possibility that project activities could increase exposure to such risks.
+Standard 2.
+Climate Change and Adaptation Yes Climate change and disaster risk analysis, planning and implementation - assess for climate change and disaster risks and their impacts to project activities and outputs as well as the possibility that project activities could increase exposure to such risks.
 Climate Change Resilience Act 2019 - to build the resilience of Tuvalu's infrastructure, built environment and communities through effective adaptation and disaster preparedness actions; to manage Tuvalu's natural resources, environment, ecosystems and biodiversity to promote their resilience to the impacts of climate change; to protect specific needs, taking into consideration special circumstances of Tuvalu and its vulnerability to the adverse effects of climate change; to promote and support Tuvalu's islands, industries and communities to adjust to the changes and impacts arising from reducing greenhouse gas emissions across the economy; coordinating planning efforts on climate change adaptation initiatives.
-Yes Protect communities from hazards caused and/or exacerbated by project activities (including flooding, landslides, contamination or other natural or human- made hazards), disease, and the accidental collapse or failure of project structural elements.
-Public Health and Safety Regulations (Revised 1990) - these regulations set out the required standards in and around villages for maintaining public health. compensation measures.
-Management of ecosystems services - avoid adverse impacts. no adverse impacts on critical habitats. under no circumstances will species known to be invasive be introduced into new environments.
-Avoid, and where avoidance is not possible, minimize adverse impacts on soils, their biodiversity, organic content, productivity, structure, water-retention capacity.
-Climate change and disaster risk analysis, planning and implementation - assess for climate change and disaster risks and their impacts to project activities and outputs as well as the possibility that project activities could increase exposure to such risks.
-Yes Protect communities from hazards caused and/or exacerbated by project activities (including flooding, landslides, contamination or other natural or humanmade hazards), disease, and the accidental collapse or
+Standard 3.
+Community Health, Safety and Working Conditions Yes Protect communities from hazards caused and/or exacerbated by project activities (including flooding, landslides, contamination or other natural or human- made hazards), disease, and the accidental collapse or failure of project structural elements.
+Public Health and Safety Regulations (Revised 1990) - these regulations set out the required standards in and around villages for maintaining public health.

 - Assess the risks to, and potential impacts on, the safety of affected communities during the design, construction, operation, and decommissioning of projects and establish preventive measures and plans to address them in a manner commensurate with the identified risks and impacts. - Avoid or minimize the potential for community exposure to health risks and diseases that could result from or be exacerbated by project activities. - Infrastructure design and safety to be in accordance with national legal requirements, good international practices, and any international obligations and standards. - For construction activities, ensure appropriate control of site access, use of appropriate personal protective equipment, safely designed work platforms, appropriate engineering and administrative controls, and safety barriers.
-Construction personnel will have appropriate qualifications and training. - Apply concept of universal access in the design and construction of facilities and services. - Avoid, or where avoidance is not possible, minimize potential community exposure to hazardous materials and substances that may be utilized in or released by project activities. - Be prepared for emergencies e.g. plans, training, equipment. and resources. - Avoid, mitigate, and manage the risks and potential adverse impacts on health and safety of communities arising from the influx of project-related workers. - Avoid, or where avoidance is not possible, minimize such adverse impacts and implement appropriate mitigation
+Construction personnel will have appropriate qualifications and training. - Apply concept of universal access in the design and construction of facilities and services. - Avoid, or where avoidance is not possible, minimize potential community exposure to hazardous materials and substances that may be utilized in or released by project activities. - Be prepared for emergencies e.g. plans, training, equipment, and resources. - Avoid, mitigate, and manage the risks and potential adverse impacts on health and safety of communities arising from the influx of project-related workers. - Avoid, or where avoidance is not possible, minimize such adverse impacts and implement appropriate mitigation